kumarprakhar14/RankKro/README.md

 **Auth:** Bearer token in `Authorization` header (`Authorization: Bearer <access_token>`)
 **Content-Type:** `application/json`

-All protected endpoints return `401 Unauthorized` when the token is missing or expired.
+All protected endpoints (marked with 🔒) return `401 Unauthorized` when the token is missing or expired.
 Use `POST /api/auth/refresh` to obtain a new access token using the HttpOnly refresh-token cookie.

 ---